The motivation for adding packages functionality:

 zi pack param='MOD -> doctoc' for any-node

-If installation used in the
+If the installation is used in the

 .zshrc file then use